SPI Communication Protocol

 Master-Slave Architecture

-SPI operates on a single master (usually the robot's main ECU) controlling multiple slave devices (sensors, drivers) individually.
+SPI runs with a single master (usually the robot's main ECU) calling the shots for multiple slave devices like sensors and drivers.

 Full Duplex Data

-Unlike I2C, SPI sends and receives data simultaneously, effectively doubling throughput for critical navigation tasks.
+Unlike I2C, SPI sends and receives data at the same time, basically doubling throughput for those make-or-break navigation tasks.

 Synchronous Clock

-The master generates a clock signal (SCLK), ensuring perfect timing synchronization without the overhead of start/stop bits.
+The master pumps out a clock signal (SCLK) for spot-on timing sync, skipping the hassle of start/stop bits.

 High Throughput

-Capable of speeds exceeding 10 Mbps, SPI is ideal for bandwidth-intensive devices like small displays or fast-logging SD cards.
+Hitting speeds over 10 Mbps, SPI's perfect for bandwidth hogs like small displays or quick-logging SD cards.

 Chip Select (CS)